 - Water plants that look droopy or stressed.

 - Remove spent canes of raspberry and blackberry that bore fruit this year.

 - Keep harvesting your summer crops, such as tomatoes, peppers, and melons.

-- Transplant fall crops like broccoli, cauliflower, and Brussels sprouts.
+- In the fall vegetable garden, transplant crops like broccoli, cauliflower, and Brussels sprouts

-- Direct sow fall collards, endive, turnip, kale, kohlrabi, fall lettuce, spinach, cornsalad, and radish.
+- Direct sow fall collards, endive, turnip, kale, kohlrabi, fall lettuce, spinach, cornsalad, and radish to harvest this fall.

 - Harvest early apples and pears.